unfinishedideas/robot_kittens/README.md

 ### ***Question 4: How confident are you that your game is (relatively) bug-free?***

-I am fairly certain it has a great deal of poorly written code.
-So confidence level: low!
-It appears to work in my playtests though.
+I am fairly certain it is mostly bug free based on my testing.
+Though I do believe it is created in a way that is not the most efficient.

 <br>